-We're in business because of trust and choice - not because students are assigned to our schools based on where they live.
-We work to earn that must through every single interaction, every single date.
+We're in business because of trust and choice - not because students are assigned to our school's based on where they live.
+We work to earn that trust through every single interaction, every single day.

 Students always come first.
 Easy to say, but more important to do.
 Our focus on doing, rather than just saying, has led to year over year academic growth, enrollment growth, and student satisfaction growth.